0xEvsky/marboota-hearts-gm/backend/docs/PROTOCOL.md

 It only serves as a way for clients to keep track of which response belongs to which request, which is useful in situations with bad connections (high latency, packetloss...etc).
 The `REQUESTID` is expected to be unique for each request, either incremented or random, so the client can actually match request-response pairs even if responses arrive out of order.
 The server, however, does **NOT** ensure that in any way, it simply echoes back the `REQUESTID` it gets 🤷‍♀️.

+### Catch-up
+When a client joins after the game has already started for a while, they need to be caught up with the current state of the game; This is done using catch-up messages.
+The server will quickly send all important past game events one after the other to the client that just joined, things like players joining, cards played, score counts...etc.
+This is all done using the pre-existing messages for the events themselves so no new handlers are needed in the client.

 ## Server responses
 The server responds with either of these to client requests.